The 2022 Moving Together Conference

 Session 1D: MassTrails - Investments in Trails Across the Commonwealth - First Floor Studio 2

 The MassTrails Team helps to develop a unified vision for a trails network across the Commonwealth.
 Officially launched in 2018, the Team has recently completed its fourth round of grant awards funding $11.8 million in MassTrails Grants to 81 projects throughout the Commonwealth.
-Learn how the Team is investing in trails through existing condition and future demand assessments, new partnerships, and the Team’s long-term network vision.
+Learn how the Team is investing in trails through existing condition assessments, project implementation using the Bike Wayfinding Design Guide, and the official public launch of the Team’s Priority Network Vision.

 Kurt Gaertner, Executive Office of Energy and Environmental Affairs